Rhode Island Medicaid Long Term Care Eligibility

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

-3. Income Limitations – (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.)
+3. Income Limitations – (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) An applicant must have an income of approximately $21,600 per year in order to qualify.
+A $50.00 monthly personal needs allowance is not counted.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 Basically, all money and property, and any item that can be valued and turned into cash, is a countable asset unless it is listed as exempt.